 European cruise season starts in April and ends in November.
 Most transatlantic cruises set sail in the shoulder season months of April, October, and November.

 Cruises to Europe from the USA usually set sail in April in order to get to Europe in time for the high summer tourist season, which kicks off in late May.
 After the high cruise season in the Mediterranean and Europe ends, ships need to relocate once again, therefore cruises from Europe to the USA usually depart in October and November.
-Some transatlantic cruises traveling around Iceland and Greenland set sail in August.
+Some transatlantic cruises to Iceland and Greenland set sail in August.

 How much is a cruise from Europe to the USA?

 One of the biggest draws of taking a transatlantic cruise is that you can experience a longer vacation on an award-winning cruise ship at an exceptional price.
 Transatlantic cruises are often more affordable than other cruise vacations because they sail during the shoulder seasons, don’t stop in many ports of call, and include several days at sea.

 If you love spending time on the open ocean (after all, there’s plenty of entertainment and things to do while onboard), a transatlantic cruise is the perfect vacation.

 How long does it take to cruise between the U.S. and Europe?